kavia-common/personal-expense-tracker-48067-48076/frontend_react/README.md

 ## Frontend-only mode

 This application supports a frontend-only local mode.
 When no backend URL is configured, all data persists in your browser and reports are computed on-device.
+Backend URLs are optional and unused in this mode.

 - Install dependencies: `npm install`
 - Start the app: `npm start`

+Data storage:
-- Data storage: persisted via `localStorage` under:
+- Persisted via `localStorage` under:
   - `ocean.expenses.categories`
   - `ocean.expenses.items`

+Reset local data:
+1. Open your browser’s Developer Tools and go to Application/Storage.
+2. Under Local Storage for `http://localhost:3000` (in development), delete:
+   - `ocean.expenses.categories`
+   - `ocean.expenses.items`
+Alternatively, clear site data for the origin via browser settings.

+Environment (optional):
 You do not need any `.env` file to run in this mode.
 If you want to be explicit, you can add a `.env.local` with only relevant keys:
 ```
 REACT_APP_FEATURE_FLAGS=charts
 REACT_APP_EXPERIMENTS_ENABLED=false